Tips for Creating and Protecting Your Password

 - Must contain at least three of the following four elements:

 - Lowercase letters,

-- Punctuation/special characters.
-Note: The space character and backslash ‘\’ character cannot be used in your GatorLink password.
+- Punctuation/spaces/special characters.
+Note: The backslash ‘\’ character cannot be used in your GatorLink password.
 All other punctuation/special characters are acceptable.
 International characters are not allowed.